-Important information - SIPPs and LISAs are for people happy to make their own investment decisions.
-Investments go down in value as well as up so you could get back less than you invest.
-You normally can’t access money in a pension until age 55 (57 from 2028).
-If you want to take money out of a LISA before you’re 60 and aren’t buying your first home, there’s usually a 25% government charge.
-This means you could get back less than you put in.
-Pension, LISA and tax rules can change and tax reliefs and benefits depend on your individual circumstances.
+Important information - Investments can go down in value as well as up so you could get back less than you invest.
+You normally can’t access a pension until age 55 (rising to 57 from 2028).
+Pension and tax rules can change, and benefits depend on your circumstances.
 This isn’t personal advice.
-If you’re not sure if a SIPP or LISA is right for you, we can put you in touch with one of our advisers.
+If you’re not sure what’s right for your situation, you should ask for financial advice.

 Do you need a pension if you're self-employed?

 Everyone will need some form of income in retirement.
 Paying into a pension is one way to save for later life.
 But if you’re self-employed, there’s no-one to choose a pension scheme for you, and no employer to make payments on your behalf.
 Saving for retirement falls entirely on your shoulders.
 So, it is important to understand what options are available and what works best for you.

 What are the tax benefits?

 Saving into a pension is one of the most tax efficient ways you can save for retirement.
 And if you're self-employed or work for yourself, it can also help you cut your tax bill.

 The tax benefits of paying into a pension are different based on whether you're a sole trader, part of a partnership, or a business owner.
 Money in a pension is usually accessible from age 55 (rising to 57 in 2028).

 If you're a sole trader or part of a partnership, you can make personal contributions to your pension, which will qualify for tax relief.
 UK residents under age 75 can usually pay in as much as they earn and get 20% from the government in tax relief.
 If you pay tax at a higher rate you can claim back up to a further 25% through your tax return.
 Scottish tax rates and bands are different.